RishiDesai/FaceEnhance/README.md

 2. Go to http://localhost:7860.
 You may need to enable port forwarding.

+## Running on ComfyUI

+Using the ComfyUI workflows is the fastest way to get started.
+Run `python run_comfy.py`.
+There are two workflows:
+- `./workflows/FaceEnhancementProd.json` for face enhancement
+- `./workflows/FaceEmbedDist.json` for computing the [face embedding distance](https://github.com/cubiq/ComfyUI_FaceAnalysis)

 ### Notes
 - The script and demo run a ComfyUI server ephemerally
-- Gradio demo is faster than the script because models remain loaded in memory
+- Gradio demo is faster than the script because the models remain loaded in memory and ComfyUI server is booted up.
 - All images are saved in `./ComfyUI/input/scratch/`
-- Temporary files are created during processing and cleaned up afterward
+- `FaceEnhancementProd.py` was created with the [ComfyUI-to-Python-Extension](https://github.com/pydn/ComfyUI-to-Python-Extension) and re-engineered for efficiency and function.
-- Face cropping and upscaling are not applied to the reference image; this will be added in an update.
+- Face cropping, upscaling, and captioning are unavailable; these will be added in an update.

 ### Troubleshooting

-- **Out of memory errors**: If your GPU has less than 48 GB VRAM, install [Flux.1-dev at float8 precision](https://huggingface.co/Comfy-Org/flux1-dev).
+- **Out of memory errors**: If your GPU has less than 48 GB VRAM, install [Flux.1-dev at fp8 precision](https://huggingface.co/Comfy-Org/flux1-dev).
 - **Face detection issues**: This method works for photorealistic images of people.
 It may not work on cartoons, anime characters, or non-human subjects.
 - **Downloading models fails**: Check your Hugging Face token has proper permissions.